Transipedia/dekupl-run/README.md

 ### Config file structure

 Here is an example of a minimal config file with only mandatory information.
-You can copy this base and adapt it to your needs (see following paragraph).
+You can copy this base and adapt it to your needs (see following paragraphs).

+The parameter `samples` containing the list of samples with their associated conditions can be replaced with a TSV file using the `samples_tsv` option (see below).

 ```
 {